 Seventh- and eighth-graders also have the opportunity to visit the East Coast with their classmates and some chaperones, as they visit historical sites in Washington, D.C., Philadelphia, and Baltimore.

-In addition to our core academic classes, middle school students at Hope Lutheran School have the opportunity to round out their learning by choosing electives.
+In addition to our core academic classes, middle school students at Hope School have the opportunity to round out their learning by choosing electives.
 Currently students can choose two different electives each trimester.
-Choices vary from semester to semester and often include foreign language, choir, technology, art, advanced PE, chapel band, study hall, handbell choir, yearbook, and/or a science, technology, engineering, math (STEM) elective (e.g., Lego Robotics or Strategic Board Games).
+Choices vary from trimester to trimester and often include foreign language, choir, technology, art, advanced PE, chapel band, study hall, handbell choir, yearbook, newspaper, and/or a science, technology, engineering, math (STEM) elective (e.g., Lego Robotics or Strategic Board Games, or 3-D Modeling).

 The sixth-graders at Hope Lutheran School have the opportunity to attend Outdoor Education each September.
 Alongside other sixth-graders from several Lutheran schools, students and chaperones travel to Miracle Ranch for three days and two nights of experiential learning and friendship building.
 Activities include: horseback riding, archery, swimming, Wildlife encounters, and bible studies/worship each evening.
 Students come away with a new appreciation for each other, themselves, and all the wonderful things God has blessed us with.